pokey/command-server/README.md

 ## Known issues

+- If you see errors saying "This editor is not active", disable `command-server.backgroundWindowProtection`, as described above.
+VSCode seems to be a bit inconsistent with determining which window has focus.
+There is code in the command server that tries to prevent a background window from inadvertently executing a command, but when the focused window detection fails, it will end up preventing correct commands from running.
 - The server won't respond until the extension is loaded.
 This may be obvious, but just be aware that if you have other extensions that take a while to load, the server might not respond for a little while after you load an editor window until everything is fully loaded.

 ## Release Notes

+### 0.5.0
+- Improve robustness, and add `command-server.backgroundWindowProtection` setting

 ### 0.4.0
 - Switch to file-based RPC